 Activity 2: Trios

-The following activity exposes students to the use of brackets to specify the order of operations in a number sentence.
-The activity is designed for students who have not been previously exposed to the order of operations.
+The following activity introduces students to how brackets are used to specify the order of operations in a number sentence.
+The activity is designed for students who have not been previously introduced to the order of operations.
 If students are already familiar with the order of operations or know how to use brackets, the activity could be conducted differently.

 Then introduce the number sentence \(3\; \times \;3\; - \;3\; \times \;3\) and show them that if you do the operations in the order they appear, you get 18: